mckwk/Scamalyzer/README.md

 # Scamalyzer

 The Scamalyzer project is designed to analyze text messages (such as SMS and emails) for signs of deception and fraud.
-This application utilizes advanced machine learning techniques, specifically BERT-based models, to classify messages as safe, suspicious, or fraudulent.
+This application utilizes advanced machine learning techniques, specifically BERT-based models, to classify messages as safe or fraudulent.

 ## Project Structure